Claremont Graduate University: Botany Department

-In conjunction with the Rancho Santa Ana Botanic Garden, Claremont Graduate University offers master's and doctoral degrees in botany emphasizing systematics and evolution of higher plants.
+In conjunction with the California Botanic Garden, Claremont Graduate University offers master's and doctoral degrees in botany emphasizing systematics and evolution of higher plants.
 Subfields include monographic and revisionary studies, cytotaxonomy, molecular systematics, phylogenetics, plant anatomy and comparative aspmorphology, ecology, plant geography, and reproductive biology.

 Peter F. Drucker Institute

 Peter Drucker Institute is a think tank established to advance the principles of Peter F. Drucker.

 Museum Leadership Institute

-The Museum Leadership Institute at Claremont Graduate University is a leading source of continuing professional development for current and future leaders of museums and other nonprofit institutions.
+The Museum Leadership Institute at Claremont Graduate University is a source of continuing professional development for current and future leaders of museums and other nonprofit institutions.

 CGU also has a number of other institutes and affiliations, including Sotheby's Institute of Art, the Claremont Evaluation Center, the Quality of Life Research Center, and the Institute for Democratic Renewal, among several others.